How to Work out Depreciation

 What are Depreciable Assets?

 Depreciable assets are tangible assets that gradually deteriorate, decrease in value, or become useless over time by use and wear and tear.
-The term used for the diminishing value of intangible assets is known as amortization.
+The term used for the diminishing value of intangible assets is known as amortisation.
 Fixed assets are classified into two categories:

 Types of Fixed Assets